drippinghere/overwatch-hero-icons/README.md

 # Overwatch Hero Icons
-* A collection of both normal and illustrated hero icons for use in personal and fan projects.
+* A collection of both 2d and 3d hero icons for use in personal and fan projects.
 * Includes all 52 heroes as of Season 3: Into the Tiger's Den (2026-06-16).

 ## Legal / Disclaimer